centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 > **Warning**
 >
 > This report is compatible with the 24x7 time period only.
 This time
-> period must be configured on the menu "General options | Capacity
+> period must be configured via the menu "General options | Capacity
-> statistic aggregated by month | Live services for capacity statistics
+> statistics aggregated by month | Live services for capacity statistics
 > calculation".

 ### Hostgroup-Host-Details-1